Dental Visits Decoded: Cleanings

 After you visit the dentist for a cleaning, give yourself a pat on the back.
 Preventive care keeps your smile healthy and helps control costs by taking care of problems before they become more serious.

-Note: Procedure descriptions cover what is typically involved in a procedure; actual method may vary by dental office.
+Note: Procedure descriptions cover what is typically involved in a procedure; the actual method may vary by dental office.